thegetty/inventories-and-surveys/content/part-ii/chapter-7.md

 ### National Register of Historic Places

 The National Register of Historic Places is the United States’ official inventory of historic places worthy of preservation.
-The NPS established the National Register to identify properties of architec­tural, historical, engineering, or archaeological signifi­cance at the local, state, or national level.[^2] The National Register provides standardized criteria for evaluating properties for significance ({% cite 'National Park Service 1997a' %}).
-These criteria have been adapted for use by most state and local governments in developing their own designation programs and are also applied to properties during survey work.[^3]
+The NPS established the National Register to identify properties of architec­tural, historical, engineering, or archaeological signifi­cance at the local, state, or national level.<sup class="footnote-ref"><a href="#fn-s2" id="fnref-s2" class="footnote-ref-anchor">†</a></sup> The National Register provides standardized criteria for evaluating properties for significance ({% cite 'National Park Service 1997a' %}).
+These criteria have been adapted for use by most state and local governments in developing their own designation programs and are also applied to properties during survey work.<sup class="footnote-ref"><a href="#fn-s3" id="fnref-s3" class="footnote-ref-anchor">‡</a></sup>

-To be listed in the National Register, a property must meet at least one of the criteria set forth in *How to Apply the National Register Criteria for Evaluation* ({% cite 'National Park Service 1997a' '2' %}; see below) and retain integrity of those features necessary to convey its significance.[^4]
+To be listed in the National Register, a property must meet at least one of the criteria set forth in *How to Apply the National Register Criteria for Evaluation* ({% cite 'National Park Service 1997a' '2' %}; see below) and retain integrity of those features necessary to convey its significance.<sup class="footnote-ref"><a href="#fn-s4" id="fnref-s4" class="footnote-ref-anchor">§</a></sup>

 > The quality of significance in American history, architecture, archaeology, and culture is present in districts, sites, buildings, structures, and objects that possess integrity of location, design, setting, materials, workmanship, feeling, and association, and:
 >